 There are many methods you can use to buy, sell, and trade shares of Ford online.
 The two most common are share-dealing and CFD trading, so we’ve quickly summarised those methods here.

-When share-dealing, you’re buying and holding shares of a company for an extended period of time, in pursuit of building large profits over time.
+When share-dealing, you’re buying Ford shares and holding them for an extended period of time, in pursuit of building large profits over time.
 It’s a longer-term investing method than trading shares, which is geared toward making a quicker profit.

 - Pros: When share-dealing you get the freedom to focus more on fundamentals, without necessarily needing to be fluent in stock chart analysis.
 If Ford shares start rising, holding for longer could lead to big gains.